Table of Contents

 - Have the sellers keep litter boxes clean – scoop at least once per day.

 - Avoid smoking in the house.
+Nothing will put buyers off like the smell of cigarette smoke.

 - Air out the house.